 Naipaul was “the greatest prose writer in the English language of the last 60 years”, wrote Amit Chaudhuri in the Guardian when Naipaul died at the age of 85 on August 11.
 Others were more measured in their praise.
 They could not overlook his flaws and prejudices.
 Naipaul himself provoked criticism by what he said […]

 Shakespeare Basics for Grown-ups comes with the subtitle: Everything You Need to Know about the Bard.
 That sounds rich, but the authors E Foley and B Coates deliver.
 Concise, comprehensive, it’s a great briefing on the Bard.

 RK Narayan enjoyed writing short stories more than novels.
 He said so in the introduction to his collection of short stories, Malgudi Days.
-First published in Penguin Books in 1984, Malgudi Days includes selections from his earlier collections, An Astrologer’s Day and Other Stories (1947) and Lawley Road and Other […]
+First published in Penguin Books in 1984, Malgudi Days includes selections from his earlier collections, An Astrologer’s Day and Other Stories (1947) and Lawley Road and Other Stories (1956 ), as well […]

 Rosalind has been my favourite Shakespearean heroine from the first time I read As You Like It.
 That was shortly after the Beatles had disbanded, when soft rock was ruling the airwaves and there were no such things as PCs and the World Wide Web.
 The world has changed utterly since then even in its […]

 What’s the difference between writers and journalists?
 Journalists write to inform the public about what’s happening in the world.
 Writers can write about themselves and imaginary worlds.
 I was reminded of the difference while reading the book, Why Write?
 The author, Mark Edmundson, does not contrast writers and journalists.
 But he could be alluding to […]